ekohacks/ekoflow/EKO-2026-04-30-daily-report.md

   .I learned to always create a new branch for all reports.

    What I Am Doing Tomorrow
-  .I am going over week 3, again incase i get feedback or any other recent development from boss and colleagues.
+  .I am going over week 3, again incase i get feedback or any other recent development from boss and colleagues